sanjayankur31/ankursinha.in/content/20171203-transitioning-to-neomutt-and-friends-for-e-mail.rst

 Setting up the MUA: (neo)mutt
 -----------------------------

-The two MTAs are not set up, and we can fetch and send mail.
-We can now link thse up to our MUA, mutt_.
+The two MTAs are now set up, and we can fetch and send mail.
+We can now link these up to our MUA, mutt_.
 Instead of mutt_, I use neomutt_ which is mutt_ with additional patches and features.
-It isn't in the Fedora repos yet, but thre's a copr repository set up for users:
+It isn't in the Fedora repos yet, but there's a COPR_ repository set up for users:

 .. code:: bash